The first year of school brings a new adventure every day.

 By 5 years old your child is a problem solver with an attention span to match.
 They’re ready to learn all their letters, and count 20 items.
 They’ll begin to spend a lot of time with friends at school and peers will be important.
 Along with their newfound independence, they’ll gain a stronger sense of responsibility.
 Their growing attention span will allow them to spend a great deal of energy learning all their letters and decoding all of that into reading.
 Simple math concepts such as patterns, additions and subtraction will all solidify.

-Your 6 or 7 year-old’s balance and whole body movements are developing, so physical play without competition is great.
+Your 6 year-old’s balance and whole body movements are developing, so physical play without competition is great.
 Their fine motor skills are changing quickly and they now know how to make their letters, so the fine tuning and smaller handwriting sets in.
 They can color in the lines, create original artwork, and tie shoes.

 Great Gift Ideas: